Drowned (song)

-"Drowned" is a song written by Pete Townshend, the guitarist for the Who, for their sixth album, Quadrophenia.
+"Drowned" is a song written by Pete Townshend, the guitarist for the Who, for their sixth studio album, Quadrophenia (1973).

 Lyrics and music

-Music critic Chris Charlesworth describes "Drowned" as a "tough blues-based rocker."
+Music critic Chris Charlesworth describes "Drowned" as a "tough blues-based rocker".
 He states that the band loved to play it live since it was less complex than other songs from Quadrophenia.
 Rolling Stone critic Dave Marsh describes the song as among the most interesting on the album.
-Who biographer John Atkins views the song as having "such purity of essence" that it may be the "quintessential Quadrophenia performance."
-He describes it as being "simple and direct" without needed "cleverness, dramatic musical effects or complex arrangements."
+Who biographer John Atkins views the song as having "such purity of essence" that it may be the "quintessential Quadrophenia performance".
+He describes it as being "simple and direct" without needed "cleverness, dramatic musical effects or complex arrangements".

 The oldest song featuring on Quadrophenia ("Joker James", though hailing from the Tommy era, did not feature on the album), "Drowned" was initially written as an ode to Meher Baba in early 1970.
 Townshend sang it facing the tomb of Meher Baba on his first visit to India in January 1972.

 "When the tragic hero of Q[uadrophenia] sings it, it is desperate and nihilistic.
 In fact, it's a love song, God's love being the ocean and our 'selves' being the drops of water that make it up.
 Meher Baba said, 'I am the Ocean of Love.'
 I want to drown in that ocean, the 'drop' will then be an ocean itself."